 3. Eat New England Clam Chowder

 Everyone has an opinion about clam chowder.
-Personally, I like it thick and creamy, cooked with bacon, with lots of potatoes and not so many clams.
-I like to add a dash of Tobasco sauce and plop only 2-3 oyster crackers in the chowder at a time.
+I like it thick and creamy, cooked with bacon, with lots of potatoes and not so many clams.
+I prefer adding a dash of Tobasco sauce and plopping only two or three oyster crackers in the chowder at a time.

 4. Watch 4th of July Parades & Fireworks

-Parades and firework shows happen across Cape Cod on the 4th of July and a few days before and after.
+Parades and fireworks shows happen across Cape Cod on the 4th of July and a few days before and after.
 Check the Cape Cod Times or each town’s website for updated celebration schedules.

 I’m partial to the Hyannis 4th of July celebrations since that’s where I grew up.
-The parade travels down a crowded Main Street and the fireworks are set off over Lewis Bay.
+The parade travels down a crowded Main Street, and the fireworks set off over Lewis Bay.

 Local Tip: When the conditions are just right, you can sit on a bayside beach in Truro and see fireworks displays from Provincetown all the way to Barnstable.
 Weather and schedules need to line up for this but when it does, it’s a sight to see!